What is IONM?

 Biotronic monitoring technologists have extensive skills and experience in neuromonitoring.
 Furthermore every technologist at Biotronic is required to master up to 12 clinical competencies and all technologists must obtain Certification in Neurophysiologic Intraoperative Monitoring (CNIM) through the American Board of Registration of Electroencephalographic and Evoked Potential Technologists (ABRET).

-Unlike an unattended monitoring system (such as the NuVasive NeuroVision JJB System or the Medtronic NIM-Spine System) a monitoring technologist is present in the operating room to focus all of their attention on continuously monitoring the patient so that the surgeon may have peace of mind and focus on the surgery.
+Unlike an unattended monitoring system, a monitoring technologist is present in the operating room to focus all of their attention on continuously monitoring the patient so that the surgeon may have peace of mind and focus on the surgery.
 A certified professional will further be available to monitor remotely and interpret the data and offer their expertise in order to enhance the safety of the procedure and reduce the risk of permanent neural damage.

 Are Biotronic technologists credentialed?